CUBRID/cubrid-manual/en/sql/query/delete.rst

-:custom-meta-keywords: delete statement
+:meta-keywords: delete statement
-:custom-meta-description: You can delete records in the table by using the DELETE statement.
+:meta-description: You can delete records in the table by using the DELETE statement.

 ******
 DELETE